gcovr/gcovr/CONTRIBUTING.rst

     # run only XML tests and do not remove generated files
     python3 -m nox --session tests -- -k 'xml' --skip_clean

+To update the refernce data for all compiler in one call see :ref:`run tests with Docker <docker tests>`.

 When the currently generated output reports differ to the reference files you can create a ZIP archive named ``diff.zip`` in the tests directory by using ``--archive_differences`` option.